Supporting Someone with MG

 People differ in how much help they need.
 MG is a “snowflake” disease, which means that everyone’s experience with MG is different in terms of symptoms, challenges and daily living.
 It can also be said that caregivers are “snowflakes” as needs can vary greatly!

-• Create a back-up plan for days when you’re not able to provide the help needed.
+- Create a back-up plan for days when you’re not able to provide the help needed.
 There may be times when you feel that you cannot provide the support your family member needs.
 Professional, volunteer and community services can be a wonderful resource during these times.
-To learn more about MG support groups in your area, use the Support Group tool.